Multisig Signer Address Verification

 - The

-- Publish the message along with the signature hash on twitter or other easily accessible social media.
+Publish the message along with the Etherescan link (or signature hash in case of MyEtherWallet) on X.com (formerly Twitter) or other easily accessible social media.

-- Make sure to follow the general rules of thumb for being a signer in Lido DAO ops multisigs.
+Make sure to follow the general rules of thumb for being a signer in Lido DAO operational multisigs.

 In case of using Safe multisig